Teraspark/GBAFE-WeaponRelation-Randomizer/README.md

   it creates sets of 3 weapon types where each has an advantage against one of the other types, and a disadvantage against the remaining one

   ### Circular
-  creates a circular relationship where every weapon has an advantage against in the next one in the sequence and a disadvantage against the previous
+  creates a circular relationship where every weapon has an advantage against in the next one in the sequence and has a disadvantage against the previous one

   ### Pair
   this mode generates random relationship pairs.
 If A is set to have an advantage against B, then B will be set to have an equal disadvantage against A